 Depression Increases Relapse Rates

 The good news is that if a patient’s depressive symptoms can be alleviated, their likelihood of achieving long-term sobriety improves.
-Research among 298 American male veterans completing 21-day residential treatment by Curran et al. found that only 14% of the veterans who exhibited depressive symptoms three months after leaving treatment were able to remain sober for a full year.
+Research among 298 American male veterans completing 21-day residential treatment by G. M. Curran found that only 14% of the veterans who exhibited depressive symptoms three months after leaving treatment were able to remain sober for a full year.
 By comparison, 28% of those who were not depressed at either the time of admission or 3 months post-treatment were able to remain sober for the full year:

 An extremely positive finding from this research is that patients who were depressed at admission but not three months after treatment had even better results than those who were never depressed.
 The fact that 35% of this group were able to maintain sobriety for a full year after treatment shows how important it is to identify and resolve depressive symptoms during SUD treatment.

 A residential addiction treatment facility using INSIGHT Addiction discovered that many of its women were suffering from co-occurring disorders that they weren't aware of.
 Identifying and treating these issues led to a substantial improvement in treatment results.
 Learn more in this case study, "Patient-Reported Research Leads to Better Treatment of Depression and Eating Disorders":